chenlongxiabc/IRTPCAcode/README.md

 # IRTPCAcode
 The matlab code is for the paper ''Improved Robust Tensor Principal Component Analysis via Low Rank Core Matrix''.
+The paper you can find from https://ieeexplore.ieee.org/document/8477047.
 Some functions for tsvd, you can also refer to https://github.com/canyilu/LibADMM.

 The images are from the Berkeley Segmentation Dataset.
 Work based on the dataset should cite the paper: